kimjangwook/letsencrypt-domain-checker/README.md

 I searched how to check my certification and decided to create application to check that certain domain is included in revoking target.

+## 2020.03.07

+Let's Encrypt announced they don't revoke certification.

+But safety of the SSL certification remains, so you should check your domain.

 ## How to run

 ```js